- Home

 Inflation and the economy of the entire community also affects your assessed value.
 We all know that as building materials, labor, and the cost of money increase, the value of the existing housing stock also increases.

-The Assessor has not created this value - people have made the value through their transactions in the marketplace.
-We must reflect these market value changes at least every five years in what is called a revaluation.
+The Assessor does not create this value - buyers and sellers create the value through their transactions in the marketplace.
+We must reflect these market value changes at least as often as every five years in what is called a revaluation.
 A revaluation is the process of assessing all properties in town at the current market rate for that particular style of home or building.